What Data Does Snapchat Collect?

 • Support

-However, the amount of data collected and why may be concerning if you’re focused on keeping your data private.
-That’s where Snapchat’s privacy settings come into play.
+However, the amount of data collected and why it may be collected may be concerning if you're focused on keeping your data private.
+That's where Snapchat's privacy settings come into play.

 How to change your Snapchat privacy settings

 Even with the app closed, Snapchat still has a large amount of your data, so adjusting your privacy settings is crucial in protecting your information.
-Changing your privacy settings can help you control who can contact you, which notifications you receive, who views your story, and who can see your location, your activity indicator, and more.
+Changing your privacy settings can help you control who can contact you, which notifications you receive, who can view your story, and who can see your location, activity indicator, and more.

 To change your privacy settings on Snapchat: